s2k/limit_detectors/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-A more detailed descritpion is at https://opensource.com/article/19/7/create-pull-request-github
+A more detailed description is at https://opensource.com/article/19/7/create-pull-request-github

 ### Reporting a bug